Self-Care Tips and Resources

 - Avoid large meals, caffeine, and alcohol before bedtime.

-For more helpful information about sleep visit BU’s Center for Anxiety Related Disorders video for tips on sleep, self-compassion, and thinking flexibly.
+For more helpful information about sleep visit FSAO’s Video Library for Strategies for Sleep and Breath Practices for Wellness and BU’s Center for Anxiety Related Disorders video for tips on sleep, self-compassion, and thinking flexibly.

 - Journaling: Write an intention when you wake in the morning.